 We suggest that if you’re aiming to run Windows Defender, then download the free version of Malwarebytes, and Microsoft EMET to help keep your computer safe.
 Bear in mind that Malwarebytes, the free version, does not perform real-time scans of your system, so make sure to manually scan at least once or twice per week.

 Overall, if you keep Windows OS and your installed software up-to-date, Windows Defender, should be able to block all the most significant malware from infecting your system.
-Make sure your system is to set to receive and install updates automatically, just in case if you managed to forget to manually update.
+Make sure your system is set to receive and install updates automatically, just in case if you managed to forget to manually update.
 Moreover, to make it effective, you need to configure Windows Defender properly.
 There are other basic steps you can also take to secure and protect your Windows PC.

 You should also avoid plugins like Java.
 We can’t stress on this enough, do not use Java on your computer system.
 However, if you must, then as soon as it is not in use, disable the thing because chances are, there will be another Java Runtime Environment exploit.

-At the end of the day, no anti-virus provides 100 percent protection from the many threats, so we suggest making wise decisions on the web because it is the safest method.
+At the end of the day, however, no anti-virus provides 100 percent protection from the many threats, so we suggest making wise decisions on the web because it is the safest method.